gate-computer/gate/Service.md

 resource usage, as the user program may queue lots of calls.
 The service should avoid that by specifying an API contract, such as a maximum number of calls after which further calls block or kill the whole instance.

+### Info

+A service can choose how to handle info packets received from programs; an unexpected info packet may be ignored, cause an ABI violation trap, or cause a error condition which can be observed by the program via some mechanism.

+An empty info packet could be used for service initialization.

+### Flow and data

+Unexpected stream-specific packets shouldn't be ignored.
+If a service does not (and will not) support streams, it should cause an ABI violation trap if it receives a stream packet.

 ## Error codes